open-dis/dis-tutorial/EntityStatePDUs.md

 espdu.getEntityID().setEntity(2);
 ~~~~

-Whichever you prefer.
+Either technique works.
+You can use whichever you prefer.

-We set the type of entity that this refers to.
+Below, we set the type of entity that this refers to.
 The ESPDU is updating the other simulation participants about the state of an object, and part of that state information is what type of object this is.
-The values we set this to come from the SISO EBV document, in this case for an M1A2 tank.
+The values we set this to come from the SISO EBV document.
+In this case we are publishing state information for a M1A2 tank.

 ~~~~
 EntityType entityType = espdu.getEntityType();